siammehraf/obsidian-css-snippet-siammehraf/README.md

 3. Under the **Appearance** tab, scroll down to **CSS snippets**.
 4. Click **Open snippets folder**.
    - If you don’t see the "CSS snippets" option, make sure you have enabled **Custom CSS** under **Appearance** settings.
-5. Place the `auto-align-images.css` file into the **snippets** folder.
+5. Place the `Auto-align Images CSS Snippet for Obsidian` file into the **snippets** folder.
 6. After adding the file, go back to the **CSS snippets** section in Obsidian settings.
-7. Enable the snippet by toggling the switch next to `auto-align-images.css`.
+7. Enable the snippet by toggling the switch next to `Auto-align Images CSS Snippet for Obsidian`.

 ### Step 3: View in Preview Mode